 Of course, suppressing the printout of histograms does not prevent their filling.
 The time spent filling the histograms would then be wasted.
 In a program used in production, it would be preferable to be able to suppress the filling of histograms.
 This has been foreseen in Brunel by instantiating a Brunel phase, BrunelMoni, dedicated to the filling of monitoring histograms.
 Monitoring histograms should be filled, wherever possible, by dedicated monitoring algorithms executed in this BrunelMoni phase.
 It is then simple to suppress the monitoring histograms by not executing this phase in a production job.
 By default, Brunel instantiates the BrunelMoni phase and executes it as the last phase of the event loop.
-To suppress monitoring histograms, remove line 1 of Listing 4.7 from the file BrunelMoni. opts.
-The remaining lines of Listing 4.7 set up the sequences and algorithms of the BrunelMoni phase, as described in Sections 2.3 and 3.2.7.
+To suppress monitoring histograms, remove line 1 of Listing 4.7 from the file BrunelMoni. opts..